BioAITeam/Steganalysis/README.md

 ## Folders

-  -**Matlab**: Allows you to convert images from the Alaska database from TIFF to PGM format.
+  -**MATLAB**: Allows you to convert images from the Alaska database from TIFF to PGM format.

   -**Trained_Models**: Best trained models.